back to latest articles

 A feature that doesn’t create real user value is hidden tech debt.
 Most apps track internal KPIs like DAU, MAU and conversions.
 It may be useful but it’s incomplete.

-What to measure for real impact:
+What to measure for real impact in banking

 • Financial progress (e.g., savings, satisfaction, better choices)